 The 1,280 x 800 pixel, 10-inch screen is sharp and bright, and is big enough to comfortably watch YouTube (via the Chromecast function) if you're sat close to it.
 If you're watching something or listening to something while cooking in the kitchen, for instance, it's ideal.
-Oddly though, Netflix won't Chromecast to the display – it seems to have stricter rules about what counts as a display and what doesn't.
+Originally, Netflix didn't play on the device, but support for the streaming service has now been added.

 Audio performance from the two 18 mm 10W tweeters and single 75 mm 30W woofer is really impressive: not Sonos speaker impressive, but certainly great for filling a room with high-quality music.
 Your colour choices are chalk or charcoal, which should match up with whatever decor you've picked for your home.

 When it's not in use, the Google Nest Hub Max can display a choice of clock faces, or a slideshow of your Google Photos, so it is serving a purpose even if it's just sat there (it automatically dims in the dark as well, which is a nice touch).
 That 10-inch screen is a touchscreen, so you can touch the display to interact with it, as well as shout out your commands for Google Assistant to respond to.